IceeeAge/dental-tooth-chart/README.md

 # Dental Chart Tooth

 Welcome to Dental Chart Tooth!
-This is a brief guide on how to install and clone this application.
+This guide will help you install and set up the app, built with Expo and React Native.

+The app lets dental professionals chart and color tooth conditions easily.
+You can clone this repository and follow the steps here to get it running on your machine.

 ## Table of Contents
 - [Installation](#installation)